-- 6. If the [chaining] flag is set to true then the [current resource] is set to the value of the [current object resource], and the [chaining] flag is set to false. - 7.
-If the [recurse] flag is true, all elements that are children of the [current element] are processed using the rules described here.
-Before processing a child element the [current evaluation context] is preserved, and after processing the child the context is restored.
+8. If the [recurse] flag is true, all elements that are children of the [current element] are processed using the rules described here.
+Before processing a child element the [current evaluation context] is preserved, and after processing the child element, the context is restored.